vwaaala/laravel-localization/README.md

 # bunker/laravel-localization

-this package implements cookie based localization on laravel v10.40.
+this package implements cookie based localization in laravel v10.40.
 ## Installation

 Install the package with composer